robomq/robomq.io/docs/index.md

 6. **Multiple choices of protocols** for your devices and application - support for MQTT, AMQP, STOMP and HTTP/REST

-7. **Support for multiple programming languages** - with the support built for standard protocols like MQTT, AMQP, STOMP and HTTP/REST libraries supporting these protocols by default support robomq.io
+7. **Support for multiple programming languages** - with the support built for standard protocols like MQTT, AMQP, STOMP and HTTP/REST libraries supporting these protocols by default support RoboMQ

-8. **Secure connection** - <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> has obtained certificate from certificate authority and supports SSL (secure socket layer) connection for all available protocols
+8. **Secure connection** - <a href="https://www.robomq.io" target="_blank">RoboMQ</a> has obtained certificate from certificate authority and supports SSL (secure socket layer) connection for all available protocols

 ##Platform components

-The key components <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>  are:
+The key components <a href="https://www.robomq.io" target="_blank">RoboMQ</a> are:

 1. **AMQP based broker cluster** with redundancy built-in